-GeoDirectory is a pretty simple and straightforward WordPress directory plugin.
+GeoDirectory is a pretty great WordPress directory plugin—making it to the top of our list of best WordPress Directory plugins.
 It has been tested to work with page builders (Divi and all other major builders).
 Users can create a business directory (or directories) for various locations.
 Maybe individual streets or whole neighborhoods.
 The plugin then gives all the information people would need about those entries.
 We’re going to give you a run-down of how the plugin works, what you can do with it, and how to use it in page builders by using Divi as an example.

 First off, you’re going to want to install the plugin.
 You can find it for free on the WP.org plugin repository.
 Navigate there and download the ZIP or head to Plugins – Add New in your WordPress dashboard and search for it that way.